zduvall/Toilet-Surfing/README.md

 ## Run Toilet Surfing Locally
 Follow these instructions to run Toilet Surfing on your local machine.
 Note: image uploads and map functionality will not work without a valid AWS key/secret and google Maps API key.

-Clone the repository at https://github.com/zduvall/Toilet-Surfing Open the root folder in your terminal and use npm install (requires Node.js) to install all dependencies (in both the frontend and backend)
-Make a local .env file in the /backend folder using the .env.save file.
-Edit to match local configurations.
-Note that file upload is not supported without valid AWS secret and key.
-DO NOT expose your AWS credentials on github.
-Create the user and database from your .env in psql Run all migrations with npx dotenv sequelize db:migrate Seed all data with npx dotenv sequelize db:seed:all
-In two seperate terminals, cd into your /backend folder and your /frontend folder.
-Use the script npm start in each to start the servers.
-React will launch the site in your browser.
+To run this application locally for development, you'll need to:

+1. `git clone` this repo
+2. `cd` into the local clone of the repository
+3. `cd` into the backend folder and `npm install`
+4. Create your own .env file in the backend based on the .env.example there
+5. Create a user that matches the only you identified in your .env file in PostgreSQL
+6. Run npx dotenv sequelize db:create to create the database
+7. If the sequelize module is not found, try running npx dotenv sequelize-cli db:create and replace sequelize with sequelize-cli for the rest of these commands
+8. Run npx dotenv sequelize db:migrate to run the migrations
+9. Run npx dotenv sequelize db:seed:all to seed the database
+10. Open another terminal and cd into the frontend directory and npm install there
+11. Run npm start in your backend and then another npm start in your frontend.
+12. The React server will open up a browser window with the correct address, and you can begin your work from there.